polkadot-developers/substrate-developer-hub.github.io/docs/conceptual/runtime/frame.md

 ### Authority Discovery

-The Authority Discovery pallet is used by `core/authority-discovery` to retrieve the current set of authorities, learn its own authority id, as well as to sign and verify messages to and from other authorities.
+The Authority Discovery pallet is used by `core/authority-discovery` to retrieve the current set of authorities, learn its own authority ID, as well as to sign and verify messages to and from other authorities.

 * [Docs](https://substrate.dev/rustdocs/master/pallet_authority_discovery/index.html)